Simple CI/CD Pipeline Implementation

 sequenceDiagram participant Developer participant VCS as Version Control System participant CI as CI System participant Production Developer->>VCS: Commit code VCS-->>CI: Trigger build CI->>CI: Run tests alt Tests pass CI->>Production: Deploy else Tests fail CI->>Developer: Notify failure end

-Basic CI/CD pipeline.
+Basic CI/CD pipeline flow.

 .github/